-The Future of Flight Foundation is governed by a Board of Directors, comprised of area leaders from the private and public sectors, as well as from government and institutions of higher learning.
+The Institute of Flight (IF) is governed by a Board of Directors, comprised of area leaders from the private and public sectors, as well as from government and institutions of higher learning.

 Our organization and community are grateful for the leadership and support from such experienced professionals.